“There is no such thing as natural talent.” When one of my high school art teachers announced

 I strive to be as imaginative and as skilled as I possibly can be when

 it comes to my art.
-The visions I imagine are so real in my head, and yet I am the only one that gets to enjoy them.
-With
+The visions I imagine are so real in my head, and yet I am the only one who gets to enjoy them.
+With my

-my art I am trying to share the fantastic dreams of my imagination.
-With the skills I have developed over time, I am trying
+art I am trying to share the fantastic dreams of my imagination.
+With the skills I have developed over time, I am trying to